All Episodes

 And they sell a product.

-That's uh it's uh obviously it's a very entrepreneurial private sector concern.
+Obviously, it's a very entrepreneurial private sector concern.

 Kids are out of school today.

-Don, the kids knew this before I learned about it.
+Dawn, the kids knew this before I learned about it.

-I uh uh Dawn's worried that I shouldn't discuss this because the kids in the audience are going to learn about this.
+Dawn's worried that I shouldn't discuss this because the kids in the audience are going to learn about this.

-And my point is they've known it for years.
+And my point is, they've known it for years.

 I'm just hearing about it.

-Uh he raised more than half a million dollars for Obama.
+He raised more than half a million dollars for Obama.

-So now it's uh he's he's the ambassador over there.
+So now he's the ambassador over there.

 You park money there that you don't want people to know about.